 Two calving barns that are in good condition.
 They are four-sided pole buildings with metal roofs, wood siding, dirt floors and electricity.
 Each was built in the 1960s.
 A detached garage (15’ x 39’) serves as a shop.
 It is an old log building with a dirt floor and uninsulated.
 It serves mostly to store tools.
 The machine shed (29’ x 66’) is made of wood pole frame and a metal roof with wood siding.
 It was also built in the 1960s.

 Overall, the Elk Basin Ranch represents a balanced 100-120 cow/cattle operation.
 The current owner leases the ranch operations to a neighboring, multi-generational, respected rancher.
+This applies to both the ERB Benton Creek and EBR Kettle Hollow Units.
 This simplified operation involves taking in about 150 pairs mid-May to July 1st, and again September 22nd to mid-December.
 The irrigated lands have been used for hay production but will most likely be grazed starting in 2017.
-There are currently approximately 85 acres of hand-line sprinkler irrigated ground.
+There are currently approximately 85 acres of hand-line sprinkler irrigated ground, all on the EBR Benton Creek Unit.
 The mostly grass stands of hay normally produce one cutting yielding two tons per acre.

 There are six miles of year-round streams between Benton Gulch and Thomas Creek, and another two miles of the ephemeral Kettle Hollow.
-Three ponds have a total surface area of four acres.
+Three ponds have a total surface area of four acres – one is on the EBR Benton Creek Unit and the other two are on the EBR Kettle Hollow Unit.

 The ranch owns 21 recorded water rights.
-The irrigation rights total 4.25 cubic feet per second of flow, and have priority dating back to 1910 out of Benton Gulch.
+The irrigation rights are all out of Benton Gulch and therefore, located on the EBR Benton Creek Unit.
+They total 4.25 cubic feet per second of flow, and have priority dating back to 1910 out of Benton Gulch.
 These are for use as surface flow for flood-type irrigation and cover 75-100 acres.
 The rights for watering livestock number 12 and are from springs, wells, and creeks.

-For domestic, yard and garden, and stock watering near the headquarters there are three wells.
+For domestic, yard and garden, and stock watering near the headquarters there are three wells, all on the EBR Benton Creek Unit.

 A huge benefit of the ranch’s deeded lands is that they adjoin an inventoried roadless area of national forest lands for five miles.
 This makes public hunting access limited and gives the ranch owner a real advantage in a very good hunting area.
 This, along with the national forest land that is adjacent, provides the ranch owner unique access to an area that supports a resident elk herd of 200-300 head in addition to the large resident herds of mule and whitetail deer.
 There is also a high population of black bears with all color phases, as well as good numbers of ruffed and blue grouse on the property.
 Opportunities for hunting are endless with the combined Elk Basin Ranch and bordering national forest.

 The hunting is currently leased to a respected long-time local outfitter who leases this ranch along with several neighboring ranches.
+This applies to both the EBR Benton Creek and EBR Kettle Hollow Units.
 His one-year lease reserves two days per week for the ranch owner’s own hunting.
 His clients are few and selective, so the harvest has been quite light.

-The three-and-one-half miles of Benton Gulch make for good trout fishing.
-A resident trout population includes Brook and Rainbow trout usually in the 8 to 14-inch size range.
-During the month or so of rainbow trout spawn there are very large fish in the creek, migrating up from a nearby reservoir.
+The three-and-one-half miles of Benton Gulch make for good trout fishing on the EBR Benton Creek.
+A resident trout population includes brook and rainbow trout usually in the 8 to 14-inch size range.
+During the month or so of rainbow trout spawn, there are very large fish in the creek migrating up from a nearby reservoir.
 These include sizes delivered to hand up to 24 inches.
-As is typical of smaller mountain meadow streams, the existing willows along the creek, inhibit back-casting and a serious fisherman would want to thin them to increase fishing access to more to the stream.
+As is typical of smaller mountain meadow streams, the existing willows along the creek inhibit back-casting and a serious fisherman would want to thin them to increase fishing access to more to the stream.

-There are no fish currently in the ponds, however, both the Thomas Creek pond and the ponds in Kettle Hollow appear to lend themselves very well to stocking with trout.
+There are no fish currently in the ponds, however, both the Thomas Creek pond, on the EBR Benton Creek Unit, and the ponds on the EBR Kettle Hollow Unit appear to lend themselves very well to stocking with trout.

 Located 10 minutes from the Elk Basin Ranch is the legendary Smith River.
 The 60-mile stretch of this river, downstream of Camp Baker, is well known to fly fishermen.
 This float is one of the most spectacular that Montana has to offer.
 It is most popular in May and June and again in September and October when there is usually sufficient water in the river to float a boat.
 During these periods the float traffic is regulated by a permit system administered by the Montana Fish, Wildlife and Parks.